mona-frl/CFG_CSS_homework/README.md

 # CFG Homework - CSS

 ## Style one page to look like a website you like the layout/appearance of.
-Feel free to recreate the cafe website you saw in the first few slides.
+Feel free to recreate the cafe website you saw in the first few slides

 ## My solution

-I've used pure CSS to style the assigment as requrested.
+- I've used pure CSS to style the assigment as requrested.
+- Also tried to make it mobile friendly (without going into it too deep)